deepsquare-io/deepsquare-client-example-stablediffusion/README.md

 The job configuration object has several fields:

-- enableLogging: a boolean that specifies whether to enable logging.
+- `enableLogging`: a boolean that specifies whether to enable logging.
-- resources: an object that specifies the resources required to run the job, including the number of tasks, CPUs per task, memory per CPU, and GPUs per task.
+- `resources`: an object that specifies the resources required to run the job, including the number of tasks, CPUs per task, memory per CPU, and GPUs per task.
-- env: an array of environment variables that are passed to the job as key-value pairs.
+- `env`: an array of environment variables that are passed to the job as key-value pairs.
-output: an object that specifies the output of the job, including the URL of the transfer service used to transfer the output files.
+- `output`: an object that specifies the output of the job, including the URL of the transfer service used to transfer the output files.
-- continuousOutputSync: a boolean that specifies whether to enable continuous output synchronization.
+- `continuousOutputSync`: a boolean that specifies whether to enable continuous output synchronization.
-- steps: an array of steps to execute the job.
+- `steps`: an array of steps to execute the job.
 Each step contains a name and a run object that specifies the container to run, the resources required, the environment variables to set, the shell to use, and the command to execute.

 The `createJob` function returns the job configuration object as a `Job` object, which is defined in a separate module imported from `@deepsquare/deepsquare-client/src/graphql/client/generated/graphql`.